cheanlin07/Public-Health-Data-Challenge-/README.md

 Course Name: PUBLTH460 Telling Stories with Data - class is taught by Nicholas Reich

-Data analysis and visualization were created using R.
+Data analysis and visualization were created using R

-Powerpoint was created using Google Slide.
+Powerpoint was created using Google Slide

 Dataset is provided from Centers for Disease Control and Prevention: https://wonder.cdc.gov/mcd.html